 For other children, the need for extra support may not become clear until some way into their schooling.

 However, some students have complex support needs that require targeted assistance.
-This can be provided in regular classes through the Integration Funding Support program.
+This can be provided in mainstream classes through Integration Funding Support.

 Learning and support resources

-Every regular NSW public school has a learning and support resources package that gives the school a specialist teacher and an allocation of flexible funding as part of the school budget. .
+Every mainstream NSW public school has a learning and support resources package (also known as low level adjustment for disability) that gives the school a specialist teacher and an allocation of flexible funding as part of the school budget.

 Every school is different and changes over time, depending on the mix of students attending the school.